ndg63276/alexa-sky-hd/README.md

 11. In the middle of the screen, click on the box that says "SkyBox".
 12. Under "Function Code", make sure Runtime says "Python 2.7", and Handler says "lambda_function.lambda_handler"
 13. Under "Code Entry Type", select "Upload a .ZIP file".
-14. Download this file - https://github.com/ndg63276/alexa-sky-hd/raw/master/Alexa-Skybox.zip - then in Lambda, click on the "Upload" button, and upload that Alexa-Skybox.zip file.
+14. Download this file - https://github.com/ndg63276/alexa-sky-hd/raw/master/lambda_function.zip - then in Lambda, click on the "Upload" button, and upload that lambda_function.zip file.
 15. Enter the following into the Environment Variables Section:

 |Key           | Value|